saghul/pythonz/README.rst

   pythonz install 2.7.3 3.2.3
   pythonz install -t pypy3 2.3.1

-List the installed pythons
+List the installed Pythons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

   pythonz list

-List all the available python versions for installing
+List all the available Python versions for installing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

   pythonz list -a

-List all the available jython versions
+List all the available Jython versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

    pythonz list -a -t jython

-Uninstall the specified python
+Uninstall the specified Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::